Documentation

 Assumptions

-All of RogueDB's Proto files and Root CA Certificate are located in a folder called: roguedb.
-All of your Protocol Buffer files are located in a folder called: data_schemas.
+For the purpose of the code examples, all of RogueDB's proto files and Root CA Certificate are located in a folder called: roguedb.
+All of your proto files are located in a folder called: data_schemas.

-Supporting functions implementation denoted by a comment of "See Reference Functions..." are excluded for clarity and not required to use RogueDB, but the implementations are included at the bottom for your convenience.
+Supporting functions implementation denoted by a comment of "See Reference Functions..." are excluded for clarity and not required to use RogueDB.
+The implementations are included at the bottom for your convenience.

 Initial Connection